Ultimate Guide to Teaching Jobs in Japan

 Any place that can afford to hire a full-time English teacher will usually have teaching materials or a curriculum to follow.
 The larger the chain or organization you work for, the more likely they are to have materials.
 This can be awesome if you have no idea what you are doing when you first start, but if you are a veteran teacher, you might find having to use their materials restrictive on your creativity.

 Many mom-and-pop places started with the mom or pop teaching all the lessons and developing a hodgepodge curriculum.
-These materials can also be a blessing or disaster.
+These materials can also be a blessing or a disaster.
 The founders may not be open to feedback for improving their personally-developed curriculum, or they might be disorganized and not have anything for you to use at all.
 Always ask about materials during your English teacher interviews.

-Teaching English Jobs in Japan -- Adults
+Business English Teacher in Japan

 What are business English teaching positions like?